CupKido/Hokku-Discord-Bots/README.md

 ## Generic Bot

-  The generic bot class is a class that allow you to sign up onto its events (mostly events caused by discord - discord event), so you can get called even when outside the generic bot's class
+  The generic bot class is a class that allow you to sign up onto its events (mostly events caused by discord - discord event), so you can get called even when outside the generic bot's class.

   #### parameters of constructor function:

   secret_key - your bot's token

   db_method (optional) - 'J' if you want to use json file for your database, or 'M' if you want to use MongoDB

     Default - 'J'

   config_uri (optional) - what path to use for either db or uri for MongoDB server

     Default - None

   alert_when_online (optional) - whether to notify all guilds that the bot is ready and active

     Default - False